 Our primary interest rate exposures relate to the yield on our loans and other investments and the financing cost of our debt.
 Changes in interest rates and credit spreads may affect our net interest income from loans and other investments, which is the difference between the interest and related income we earn on our interest-earning investments and the interest and related expense we incur in financing these investments.
 Interest rate and credit spread fluctuations resulting in our interest and related expense exceeding interest and related income would result in operating losses for us.
-Changes in the level of interest rates and credit spreads also may affect our ability to make loans or investments, the value of our loans and investments and our ability to realize gains from the disposition of assets.
-Increases in interest rates and credit spreads may also negatively affect demand for loans and could result in higher borrower default rates.
+Changes in the level of interest rates and credit spreads also may affect our ability to make loans or investments, the value of our loans and could result in higher borrower default rates.

 Our operating results depend, in part, on differences between the income earned on our investments, net of credit losses, and our financing costs.
 The yields we earn on our floating-rate assets and our borrowing costs tend to move in the same direction in response to changes in short-term interest rates.
 However, one can rise or fall faster than the other, causing our net interest margin to expand or contract.
 In addition, we could experience reductions in the yield on our investments and an increase in the cost of our financing.
 Although we seek to match the terms of our liabilities to the expected tenor of loans that we acquire or originate, circumstances may arise in which our liabilities are shorter in duration than our assets, resulting in their adjusting faster in response to changes in interest rates.
 For any period during which our investments are not match-funded, the income earned on such investments may respond more slowly to interest rate fluctuations than the cost of our borrowings.
-Consequently, changes in interest rates, particularly short-term interest rates, and any such change may limit our ability to pay distributions to our stockholders.
-In addition, unless we enter into hedging or similar transactions with respect to the portion of our assets that we fund using our balance sheet, returns we achieve on such assets will generally increase as interest rates for those assets decline.
+Consequently, changes in interest rates, particularly short-term interest rates, may immediately and significantly decrease our results of operations and cash flows and the market value of our investments, and any such change may limit our ability to pay distributions to our stockholders.
+In addition, unless we enter into hedging or similar transactions with respect to the portion of our assets decline.